macster110/PLABuoy/Shell_Program/trunk/config/README.md

 Configuring the Raspberry Pi WiFi Hotspot
 =========================================

-This must be done manually for the time being, but hopefully this will eventually be done automatically via the *configurePi.sh* and *deconfigurePi.sh* scripts."
+This must be done manually for the time being, but hopefully this will eventually be done automatically via the *configurePi.sh* and *deconfigurePi.sh* scripts.

 ##1.
 Initial setup
   1. Install Rasperian - follow [guide](http://www.raspberrypi.org/help/noobs-setup/).